Frederick III, German Emperor: Brief reign and death

-Three days after Frederick was confirmed to be suffering from cancer, his father Emperor William I died aged 90 at 8:22 a.m. on 9 March 1888, upon which Frederick became German Emperor and King of Prussia.
+Three days after Frederick was confirmed to be suffering from cancer, his father Emperor William I died aged 90 at 8:22 am on 9 March 1888, upon which Frederick became German Emperor and King of Prussia.
 His son Wilhelm, now Crown Prince, telegraphed the news to his father in Italy.
-Later the same day, Frederick wrote in his diary that he had received the telegram upon returning from a walk, "...and so I have ascended the throne of my forefathers and of the German Kaiser!
+Later the same day, Frederick wrote in his diary that he had received the telegram upon returning from a walk, "...and so I have ascended the throne of my forefathers and of the German Emperor!
 God help me fulfill my duties conscientiously and for the weal of my Fatherland, in both the narrower and the wider sense."
 Germany's progressive elements hoped that William's death, and thus Frederick's succession, would usher the country into a new era governed along liberal lines.
 Logically, Frederick should have taken as his regnal name either Frederick I (if the Bismarckian empire was considered a new entity) or Frederick IV (if it was considered a continuation of the old Holy Roman Empire, which had had three emperors named Frederick); he himself preferred the latter.
 However, on the advice of Bismarck that this would create legal problems, he opted to simply keep the same regnal name he had as king of Prussia.
 The new emperor reached Berlin at 11 p.m. on the night of 11 March; those who saw him were horrified by his "pitiful" appearance.
 The question now was how much longer the mortally ill emperor could be expected to live, and what, if anything, he could hope to achieve.
 In spite of his illness, Frederick did his best to fulfill his obligations as emperor.
 Immediately after the announcement of his accession, he took the ribbon and star of his Order of the Black Eagle from his uniform tunic and pinned it on the dress of his wife; he was determined to honor her position as empress.
 Too ill to march in his father's funeral procession, he was represented by Wilhelm, the new Crown Prince, while he watched, weeping, from his rooms in the Charlottenburg Palace.